Vampire/command-framework/readme/README_template.md

 #### Storing Additional Data in the Command Context

 The `CommandContext` is also a store for arbitrary additional information that you can attach to a command invocation.
-You can for example attach some information during execution of a command context transformer and then later evaluate this information in a custom restriction class or in the implementation of the actual command.
+You can, for example, attach some information during execution of a command context transformer and then later evaluate this information in a custom restriction class or in the implementation of the actual command.

 The methods regarding additional data all have a generic type argument, as they all return a value, either the current one or the previous one, depending on the method.
 This value can be cast to the correct type for you, but be careful to select the proper type.
-As this is an unsafe operation the type has to be chosen wisely.
-If you for example select `String` as type and then try to get a `User` object from the returned optional, you will get a `ClassCastException` at runtime.
+As this is an unsafe operation, the type has to be chosen wisely.
+If you, for example, select `String` as the type and then try to get a `User` object from the returned optional, you will get a `ClassCastException` at runtime.

 The type can be specified explicitly like